bridge-codes/bridge/README.md

 ## Routing

 [Handlers](#handler) themselves cannot be be directly called.
-They have to be addded to an object that we call `router` and this object has to be passed to the `initBridge function`.
+They have to be added to an object that we call `router` and this object has to be passed to the `initBridge function`.

 The keys in your `router` object are the different endpoints of your API while the values associated with those keys and the values are the `handlers` that will be executed when a request is made to the corresponding endpoint.